 1.1 Overview

 We use the United States Geological Survey (USGS) National Hydrography Dataset High-Resolution (NHD-HR) built at 1:24,000 map scale (19) for our drainage network hydrography, which is still in development by the USGS.
 We use the data publicly available as of Spring 2022.
 This is the highest resolution hydrography data available and is often treated as a gold-standard to benchmark hydrography models against.
 The NHD-HR is discretized into ‘reaches’, which correspond to mass-conserved segments of rivers, streams, ditches, canals, lakes, and reservoirs.
 The NHD-HR uses artificial flowpaths to maintain network topology through lakes and reservoirs, and here we use a previously developed routing framework that handles complex lakes/reservoirs with multiple river inputs (22).
 The NHD-HR also includes nested drainage basins across 12 scales.
 We run our model at the 4th level and our mapping validation at the 2nd level.
-This was done based on data resolution, data availability across the United States, and ease of interpretation.
+This was done for purposes of data resolution, data availability across the United States, and ease of interpretation.